Common Inpainted Objects In-N-Out of Context: Building

 \subsection{Inpainting}

-We use Stable Diffusion 2~\cite{Rombach_2022_CVPR} for inpainting.
+We use Stable Diffusion~\cite{rombach2022high} for inpainting.
 Inpainting a new object requires an original image, an inpainting mask, and a prompt.
 For each COCO image, we randomly select an object.
-The object's mask is slightly dilated and enclosed in a bounding box, which is used as the inpainting mask.
-In the preliminary study, we observed that the use of dilation and bounding boxes reduced residual artifacts from the original objects.
-For the replacement object, we randomly select one of COCO's 80 object categories and use it as the text prompt.
+The object's mask is slightly dilated and enclosed in a bounding box as the inpainting mask.
+Dilation and bounding boxes reduce residual artifacts from the original objects.
+For replacement, we randomly select one of COCO's 80 categories as the text prompt.

-The vanilla Stable Diffusion inpainting pipeline often struggles to inpaint small objects.
+The vanilla inpainting pipeline often struggles to inpaint small objects.
 To overcome this, we crop the original image around an enlarged inpainting area, inpaint, and then scale the results back to the original size.
 We use alpha blending to seamlessly merge the inpainted region with the original image.
-For more details on inpainting, see the supplementary materials.
+We found that for stronger inpainting models, such as Flux~\cite{labs2025flux1kontextflowmatching} and Qwen Image~\cite{wu2025qwenimagetechnicalreport}, they focus more on visual fidelity on in-context objects and tend to sacrifice the ability to generate out-of-context objects and provide less precise spatial control over the inpainting region.
+More details on inpainting and the analysis of different inpainting models are in the supplementary materials.